-- Consulting curator for Meridian International’s U.S.- India relations exhibition, opening in Delhi, March 2015.
+- Consulting curator for Kindred Nations, Meridian International’s U.S.- India relations exhibition, opening in Delhi, March 2015.

-- Recipient of Asian Cultural Council Grant for research on clay sculpture in India.
+- Recipient of Asian Cultural Council Grant for research on clay sculpture in India, 2014 – 2015.

 - Guest editor, special issue of Marg Magazine on art of Bhutan, to appear 2015.

 - Essay on Gandhi’s khadi as theater for new fashion journal, Vestoj.

-- Curated series of exhibitions building a stronger presence for the art of modern India in the global art world: Midnight to the Boom: Painting in India after Independence from the Peabody Essex Museum’s Herwitz Collection (2013), Painting the Modern in India (2010), ReVisions: Indian Artists Engaging Traditions (2009); Gateway Bombay (2007), Epic India: M. F. Husain’s Mahabharata Project (2006), Exposing the Source: Paintings by Nalini Malani (2005); and Timeless Visions: Contemporary Art of India from the Herwitz Collection (1999).
+- Curated series of exhibitions in the U.S. on the art of modern India: Midnight to the Boom: Painting in India after Independence from the Peabody Essex Museum’s Herwitz Collection (2013), Painting the Modern in India (2010), ReVisions: Indian Artists Engaging Traditions (2009); Gateway Bombay (2007), Epic India: M. F. Husain’s Mahabharata Project (2006), Exposing the Source: Paintings by Nalini Malani (2005); and Timeless Visions: Contemporary Art of India from the Herwitz Collection (1999).